trammell/recipe-book/recipe-book.md

 ## Hot Fudge Sauce

 Gourmet, February 2004.
 Makes about 2 cups.
-About 30 minutes, start to finish.
+This recipe takes about 30 minutes from start to finish.

 > ⅔ cup heavy cream
 > ½ cup light corn syrup